 - For images to consistently show up online for all browsers and Adobe-supported devices, they need to be converted to RBG, JPG/GIF/PNG.
 They can be converted before the PDF is created or after the PDF is created, through AcrobatPro optimization for the web.
 Please see our optimization suggestions for details.

 - For the web, 300dpi print quality image is displayed at 72dpi no matter what.
-If you don’t optimize images for the web yourselves, then some other application is deciding what to “throw out” to bring the image quality down to 72/96dpi, and it’s probably not as image-caring as Photoshop.
+If you don’t optimize images for the web yourselves, a different application will make the decision of what to "throw out" to bring the image quality down to 72/96dpi, so it's a good idea to optimize the files yourself.